 The BSN Program policy states that degree students who receives a grade below "C-" must retake the course and receive a "C-" or higher.
-If on the second attempt at taking the course, a grade below a "C-" is earned, the student will be placed on academic suspension (Academic Catalog, p.
-73)
+If on the second attempt at taking the course, a grade below a "C-" is earned, the student will be placed on academic suspension.